johadamas/gcp-e2e-pipeline/README.md

    - Processes and test the data models located in the models/marts directory to create fact and dimension tables
    - Processes data models located in the models/report directory to generate final reporting tables

+6. **Visualize the data with Metabase**:
+   Create simple visualization using Metabase

 ## Airflow DAGs

 ![Dag Flow](images/airflow_simple.png "YouTube Pipeline Dag")